ferjm/w3c-netinfo-v3-proposal/README.md

 ## Introduction

 ### Use cases and requirements
-A detailed document containing set of use cases and requirements for this API can be found [here](https://github.com/w3c-webmob/netinfo).
+This document attempts to address the [use case and requirements for network information](https://github.com/w3c-webmob/netinfo).

 ### Previous versions